msoedov/agentic_security/docs/configuration.md

 ## Customizing Configuration

-1. Open the `agesec.toml` file in a text editor.
+1. Open the `agentic_security.toml` file in a text editor.
 1. Modify the settings as needed.
 For example, to change the port:
    ```toml
    [modules.AgenticBackend.opts]